YuvarajMohanbabu/Dentolo-QA/README.md

 open terminal and enter

-       npx cypress open & click enter
+       npx cypress open

-A test runner will open then you can find all your test folders on left side ,just click casparHealth_Spec.js
+A test runner will open then you can find all your test folders on left side ,just click endtoEnd_Spec.js

 A new chrome window opens and test run on it